ovh/docs/pages/web/microsoft-collaborative-solutions/feature_delegation/guide.en-ie.md

 When you have identified the account that you want to delegate permissions for, determined the kinds of permissions you want to delegate, and listed the users that will be delegated these permissions, go to the next step.

-### Step 1: Set up the delegation.
+### Step 1: Setting up the delegation

-To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager).
 Click `Microsoft`{.action} in the services bar on the left-hand side, then `Exchange`{.action}.
 Then click on the name of the Exchange service containing the account that you want to delegate permissions for.
 Next, go to the `Email accounts`{.action} tab.

 The table that appears will list all of the accounts linked to your Exchange service.
 Click on the three dots to the right of the account you want to delegate permissions for, then `Manage delegations`{.action}.